OskarEM/Alzheimer_classification/README.md

 6. Then use the preprocessing file to create the training and validation sets.
    There are some diffrent preprocesses based on which model that you want to train.
-   But if you want to only train without augmentations you can make a script that just splits the data set in to traing and validation without augmentation.
+   But if you want to only train without augmentations you can make a script that just splits the data set in too training and validation without augmentation.

 ## Usage